adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Outline.md

 ## Paper Outline - M2 Feedback
 - _Complete_ - **Merge Related work with Background** - Comment: I would either incorporate the related work into the background section OR move it to the end of the paper ahead of the conclusion so that you can use it as an evaluation comparison point to your tool.
-- _Added to Paper Prompts_ - **Justify Model-based system before system design** - Prior to your system design section I think you need to explicitly justify model-based system engineering as an approach.
+- _Complete_ - **Justify Model-based system before system design** - Prior to your system design section I think you need to explicitly justify model-based system engineering as an approach.
 Why use a model?
 - _Added to Paper Prompts_ - **Justify decentralized controls in system design** - In your system design section, you need to clearly state how and why you selected the specific controls or techniques (e.g. digital signatures, blockchain, etc) - why these and not others?
-- _Added to Paper Prompts_ - **Justify Power Stations** - Consider adding some bullets to justify power stations as a good use case.
+- _Complete_ - **Justify Power Stations** - Consider adding some bullets to justify power stations as a good use case.
 The justification in your talk is great - so I'd suggest just making sure it appears either in your intro and/or your system design sections.
-- _Added to Paper Prompts_ - **Justify Choice of Docker** - you should also justify your choice of docker and other technology choices as a platform
+- _Complete_ - **Justify Choice of Docker** - you should also justify your choice of docker and other technology choices as a platform
 - **Connect testing with contraints of ICS systems** - in your testing section make sure to connect the test criteria (responsiveness, security under attack) back to your constraints and challenges of ICS systems.
 Taking a few sentences to tie these back to your research questions should help make your narrative flow jive better.